 A Day Trip From Halifax

 Gaff Point hiking trail and Hirtles Beach is a 1h40min drive from downtown Halifax, 20-minutes from the scenic town of Lunenburg.
-It is only 15 minutes from another popular outdoor activity destination: the Ovens Natural Park & Campground, a great place to camp if you’re looking to stay overnight in the area.
+It’s only 15 minutes from another popular outdoor activity destination: the Ovens Natural Park & Campground, a great place to camp if you’re looking to stay overnight in the area.
 The parking lot is relatively small, and often overflowing onto the access road.
 On a nice summer day, it’s best to get there early.

 As soon as you get out of the car at Hirtles Beach, you’ll be struck with the feeling you’re walking around inside of a painting.
 Walking down the boardwalk with each plank inscribed with names of supporters, I entered onto the beach.
 At low tide, the sand stretched for such a distance in all directions, that it was an immediate moment of awe.
 It’s not often a place that you’ve been wanting to see for years actually lives up to its extremely high expectations, but Hirtles Beach and Gaff Point certainly did.
 Much like Taylor Head Provincial Park, Gaff Point is full of astonishing coastal scenery.